saisankar20/mm-cancel-flow-task--SaiSankar/README.md

 ## Overview

 Convert an existing Figma design into a fully-functional subscription-cancellation flow for Migrate Mate.
-This challenge tests your ability to implement pixel-perfect UI, handle complex business logic, and maintain security best practices.

 ## Objective

 Implement the Figma-designed cancellation journey exactly on mobile + desktop, persist outcomes securely, and instrument the A/B downsell logic.